atreyasha/spam-detection/src/docs/pre-processing.md

 #### 4. Note on data consistency

 Due to the large temporal resources required for grid-searches, we omit K-fold cross-validation.
-Instead, we select balanced train/valid/test datasets and use them consistently for both sets of models.
+Instead, we select balanced train/valid/test datasets and utilize them consistently for training and evaluating both sets of models.
 Although this would not mitigate data bias due to the chosen splits, this would still ensure that performances on these split datasets are at least comparable.